mc36/freeRtr/readme.md

 you'll need an up to date debian sid with a jdk installed

-for native binaries, you'll need clang, dpdk, libpcap, libbpf, libmnl and libcrypto
+for natives, you'll need clang, dpdk, libpcap, libbpf, libmnl and libcrypto

 ## directory structure